mikeeq/mbp-fedora/README.md

 - Login with default user: `fedora` pass: `fedora` (it's created due to gnome-initial-setup issue)
 - Put wifi firmware files to `/lib/firmware/brcm/`
   - tutorial - <https://github.com/mikeeq/mbp-fedora-kernel/#working-with-mbp-fedora-kernel>
+- You can put back SELinux in enforcing mode by changing the value in `/etc/selinux/config` but remember about relabelling your OS partition `touch /.autorelabel`

 ## Not working